Z-Arghavan/MOAF-DiT/readme.md

 ## Usage

-MOAFDITO can be used in digital twin platforms, manufacturing knowledge graphs, semantic validation workflows, and research prototypes requiring interoperable factory data.
+MOAFDITO is designed to use processes, products and routes in a factory digital twin, to create real-time as well as static knowledge graphs, provide semantically validated workflows, and AI-based digital twin prototypes requiring interoperable and trustworthy data.

 ## Ontology Visualisation